Copyright Symbol — Cleanfolio Template

 This project had quite a few technical dependencies with other teams & products, we also needed to deal with many prioritizations to make sure we can deliver MVP on time.

-We launched the MVP in six months that increased our overall metrics significantly, especially it increased the revenue by 12%.
+We launched the MVP that increased our overall metrics significantly, especially it increased the revenue by 12%.
 We also received a lot of positive feedback from users.

 Problem